srdjan/mono-jsx/README.md

 }
 ```

-However, the event handler would never be called at SSR time.
-It will be transformed into a string and sent to the client-side. **This means you should NOT use any server-side variables or functions in the event handler.**
+However, the event handler would never be called in server-side.
+Instead it will be serialized to a string and sent to the client-side. **This means you should NOT use any server-side variables or functions in the event handler.**

 ```jsx
 function Button() {